bmirisola/cpe-487/assignment3/README.md

 # Assignment 3: Vivado Lab 1
-## All vhd and constrain files in .srcs folder of respective project
+## All vhd and constraint files in .srcs folder of respective project

 ### Lab 1 Part 1: LED decoder
 - Code